There are various incentives available to businesses depending on the economic activity, industry, location, and size of the firm.

 Startup India

 Launched in January 2016, Startup India fosters entrepreneurship, contributing to a thriving startup ecosystem.
-By December 2024, India ranked third globally in the number of startups, with over 156,041 DPIIT-recognized startups creating more than 1.5 million jobs.
+By December 2024, India ranked third globally in the number of startups, with over 156,041 startups recognized by the Department for Promotion of Industry and Internal Trade (DPIIT) creating more than 1.5 million jobs.
 The initiative offers tax benefits, including a 100 percent deduction on profits for three consecutive years within a startup’s first decade (under Section 80-IAC of the Income Tax Act, 1961).
 Additionally, non-resident investments up to INR 100 million in startups are now tax-exempt.
 In a major boost, the 2024 Union Budget abolished angel tax for all investor categories, effective from FY 2025-26.

 Tax reforms

-The implementation of the Goods and Services Tax (GST) in July 2017 unified India's indirect tax system across all states and union territories, creating a seamless national market.
+The implementation of the GST in July 2017 unified India's indirect tax system across all states and union territories, creating a seamless national market.
 This reform has simplified tax compliance, reduced cascading taxes, and enhanced the ease of doing business.

 Unified Payments Interface (UPI)